 Trump responded by warning that any Iranian aggression against the U.S. “will be met with great and overwhelming force.”

-U.S. officials also said they plan sanctions against Iranian Foreign Minister Mohammad Javad Zarif, who worked closely with then-Secretary of State John Kerry during negotiations for the nuclear deal
+U.S. officials also said they plan sanctions against Iranian Foreign Minister Mohammad Javad Zarif, who worked closely with then-Secretary of State John Kerry during negotiations for the nuclear deal that Trump withdrew from.

 By its conclusion, Kerry and Zarif were on first name terms, with the secretary of stating hailing his opposite number as a “patriot” who enjoyed his “mutual respect.”
 Trump’s first secretary of state, Rex Tillerson, met with Zarif on the sidelines of the United Nations General Assembly in September 2017.